yeesterbunny/CodeqNLPClient/README.md

 ## Usage

-Instantiate `CodeqNLPClient`, and call `analyze(text:, completionHander: )` to send HTTP POST request to Codeq's endpoint.
+Instantiate `CodeqNLPClient`, and call `analyze(text:completionHander: )` to send HTTP POST request to Codeq's endpoint.
 The completionHandler will be invoked with `[Sentence]?` and `Error?` after the request returns.

 A playground file is included for demo purposes. **NOTE**: Build before running `Demo.playground`